Foluso Ladeinde / 폴루서 라덴대

 1988, Ph.D., Cornell University, Mechanical & Aerospace Engineering

 1984, M.S., Cornell University

-- 2015–Present, Founding Chairman/Head of Department of Mechanical Engineering, State University of New York (SUNY) Korea
+- 2015–Present, Associate Professor of Department of Mechanical Engineering, State University of New York (SUNY) Korea

 - 1997, Tenured and Promoted, Associate Professor, Dept. Mechanical Engineering, Stony Brook University

 - 1996-2015, Present Visiting Scientist in High Energy Physics, Brookhaven National Laboratory